YuriHe/review_basic/Array_Q.md

-169. Majority Element
-217. Contains Duplicate
 228. Summary Ranges
 645. Set Mismatch
 ### 1D
 128. Longest Consecutive Sequence
 442. Find All Duplicates in an Array
-448. Find All Numbers Disappeared in an Array

 581. Shortest Unsorted Continuous Subarray
 771. Jewels and Stones